daniel-ruda/ecommerce-ruda/README.md

 * Delete an order and update stock of each item belongs to the order deleted
 ![Gift](/src/assets/screenshots/extras.gif)

-Here are screenshots that show the E-commerce website in use
+Here are screenshots that show the E-commerce website in use:

 **Home Page**
 ![Home Page](/src/assets/screenshots/itemListContainer.jpg?raw=true "Optional Title")